 Melvin Hyman Scholarship for Students: This scholarship is awarded to a graduating senior in Communication Disorders with a minimum GPA of 3.75 who will be attending graduate school at BGSU.

 Gerald Rigby Honor Student Award: This award is given to outstanding students in the criminal justice program who have completed at least 60 semester hours.
 The award is based on a minimum GPA of 3.2 overall and 3.5 in the program, commitment to the field and demonstration of excellence in academic pursuits.

 Multicultural Scholarship: This scholarship is given to an incoming first year student from an historically underrepresented population who has indicated the intention to pursue a degree in the College.
 The Cleveland Clinic offers a scholarship/tuition assistance program for students in a variety of allied health programs.
 In return for their assistance with tuition bills now, students will agree to work at the Clinic for a period of time after graduation.

-These opportunities are of $2,000 value which is renewable.
-To be considered for the opportunity , transfer applicants must have a cumulative college GPA (all college course work will be included) of 2.5 on a 4.0 scale and demonstrate financial need based on a completed Free Application for Federal Student Aid (FAFSA). award is renewable for one additional academic year if terms and conditions are met.
+These scholarships are of $2,000 value which is renewable.
+To be considered for the scholarship, transfer applicants must have a cumulative college GPA (all college course work will be included) of 2.5 on a 4.0 scale and demonstrate financial need based on a completed Free Application for Federal Student Aid (FAFSA).
+Scholarship is renewable for one additional academic year if terms and conditions are met.

 All the best…!!!